 But, different times of the year require different settings.

 Here we will discuss what you need to know about your thermostat and where to set it throughout the year.
 You’ll get better cooling in the summer for less money, and conserve energy (and money) in the winter.

 During the hot summer months, it is tempting to drop your home temperatures to Arctic levels.
 Although it might feel nice, this can mean a massive utility bill.

 Hitting that sweet spot where you are saving energy and your home is cool enough for comfort is exactly what you want to do.

 Generally, it is recommended to keep your home at 78 degrees while you are home during the summer.
 That might be warmer than you’re used to, but it will keep you cool enough so you can still be comfortable.

 If you plan on being away from your home longer than four hours, turn the temperature up to 88 degrees.
-This will give your cooling system and a wallet a big break, saving on A/C repairs and utility bills.
+Using this thermostat setting when you’re on vacation gives your cooling system and a wallet a big break.

 If you feel like you can manage, it is estimated that for every degree higher that you set your thermostat over 78 degrees during the summer months, you can save approximately six to eight percent on your utility bill, per degree.
 The key to savings here is: the higher the better.

 Winter Thermostat Settings